 All of the projects involve teachers developing their knowledge and pedagogy for maths teaching, whilst collaborating with their peers and putting their new knowledge to work in their classrooms.
 Most also aim to influence classroom and collaborative practice that benefits maths teaching and learning across a department or school.
-These professional development opportunities are coordinated by the NCETM (National Centre for Excellence in the Teaching of Mathematics) and the Maths Hubs Network, which consists of 40 hubs that cover the whole of England and serve all state-funded schools and colleges.
-For 2023/24, there are over 30 different projects available.
+These opportunities are coordinated by the NCETM (National Centre for Excellence in the Teaching of Mathematics) and the Maths Hubs Network, which consists of 40 hubs that cover the whole of England and serve all state-funded schools and colleges.
+For 2024/25, there are over 30 different projects available.
 Generally, teachers will work alongside colleagues from other schools, in a small group led by a local experienced teacher with expertise in professional development and the school phase in question.
 A small number of projects involve larger groups, coordinated and led regionally or nationally.
 Meetings are a mix of online and face-to-face.
 The work takes place over an extended period, across two or three school terms, which allows for experimentation and experience-sharing within the group.
 Many projects include a parallel objective of embedding improved practice, leading to more secure learning across a department or school.
-Participants will be involved in either Work Groups, programmes or communities, according to the experience offered to participant teachers (see page 3).
-However, all offer fully-funded, high-quality professional development, and the chance for participants to become more effective teachers of maths.
+Participants will be involved in either Work Groups, programmes, communities or targeted support according to the experience offered to teachers and schools (see page 3).
+However, all offer fully funded, high-quality professional development, and the chance for participants to become more effective teachers of maths.
+In 2024/25, the 40 Maths Hubs across England are offering over 30 different professional development opportunities to individuals, departments and schools.